utkarshgupta2804/world-map-explorer-v2/README.md

 ## Introduction

-World Map Explorer is an inclusive and educational mapping tool designed for individuals with visual impairments as well as sighted users.
+World-Map-Explorer is an inclusive and educational mapping tool designed for individuals with visual impairments as well as sighted users.
 The purpose is to detail the requirements for creating an accessible, user-friendly application that serves educational purposes and enhances the mapping experience for all users.

 ## Features